wslu42/QArcade/0Hardware/guide.md

 # Tutorials for setting up an QArcade

-How to build a case which hosts our arcade machine
+How to build a case which hosts our arcade machine and make it up and running

 ## Building a physical arcade machine
   1. Building the arcade case by cutting the MDF boards [with this design](https://www.slideshare.net/WenSenLu1/qarcade-layout)